-We are the owners of an awesome E-Bird store (stuff for all birds of all sizes!) and Lovebird Aviary and in which we raise and sell lovebirds in Winston-Salem, NC.
+We are the owners of an awesome E-Bird store (stuff for all birds of all sizes!) and Lovebird Aviary in Cary, NC.
 Our birds are quite popular because of their temperaments and socialization.
-Our dear Angel passed away on July 30th, 2007.
-We have two pairs of breeders now, so a variety of colors are available.
-If you are looking for the sweetest lovebirds to become a part of your family.... you've found them!
-Contact us for more info.
+Our dear Angel passed away on July 30th, 2007 and we lost our Evee on September 11, 2013.
+We have retired from breeding but are advocates of fostering and adoption!

 Check out more pictures and stories by clicking on "Older Posts" at the bottom of the current posts!

 I find myself missing Evee more and more lately.
 I thought perhaps after the adoption of Luna, it'd be easier.
 In some senses, it is, but the grief doesn't feel any less.
 I talk to him as his ashes sit in the box on the mantle at home.

 BeBe and Evee are great house guests when they get bird sat at Birdie Camp or with their Auntie Susan and Uncle Rex.
 Sometimes, I get to bird sit too.
 The following pictures are just a smathering from my sitters for BeBe and Evee and from my own adventures in bird sitting! :)

 Tuesday, July 24, 2012